Lucsantosg/CloudLogAnalysis/how-to/provision.md

 	For more information about the cf command, see [cf create-service](/docs/cli/reference/cfcommands/index.html#cf_create-service).

-	For example, to create an instance of the {{site.data.keyword.loganalysisshort}} service with a free plan, run the following command:
+	For example, to create an instance of the {{site.data.keyword.loganalysisshort}} service with the Lite plan, run the following command:

 	```
-	cf create-service ibmLogAnalysis lite my_logging_svc
+	bx cf create-service ibmLogAnalysis standard my_logging_svc
 	```
 	{: codeblock}

 4. Verify that the service is created successfully.
 Run the following command:

     ```
-	cf services
+	bx cf services
 	```
 	{: codeblock}